-Stamp duty at the rate of 0.1% is generally payable on any transfer of shares by each of the transferor and the transferee, with the amount being calculated by reference to the stated consideration or the underlying net value of the shares being transferred, whichever is higher.
+Stamp duty at the rate of 0.1% is generally payable on any transfer of shares by each of the transferor and the transferee, with the amount being calculated by reference to the stated consideration or the underlying netvalue of the shares being transferred, whichever is higher.
+This rate will be increased to 0.13%, effective from 1 August 2021.